Power Windows (album): Production

 At the Manor, the music was recorded using two Studer A800 24-track tape machines with an SSL console.
 It was during sessions at The Manor where Rush brought in musician Andy Richards to play additional synthesizers and assist in their programming.
 His rig consisted of a PPG Wave 2.3 synthesizer connected to a Roland Super Jupiter module through a MIDI system, a Yamaha QX-1 digital sequencer, and a Roland Jupiter-8 and Yamaha DX7 synthesizer.
 In one instance, Peart's drum technician Larry Allen drove with him to London to collect a set of African and Indian drums to use on "Mystic Rhythms", and bongos for "Territories".

 In May 1985, the band had relocated to AIR Studios in the island of Montserrat in the Caribbean.
 They had discussed recording at the studio for several years and booked the facility for three weeks for Lifeson to record guitar overdubs.
 The tracks were put down using two Studer tape recorders with a Neve console.
 Collins recalled this period of recording as painstaking work due to the various combination of microphone and amplifier set-ups that were experimented.
-This was followed by a return to England in June to record in London, firstly at SARM East Studios.
+This was followed by a return to England in June to record in London, firstly at Sarm East Studios.
 The band chose to live together in a single apartment rather than separate hotel rooms.
-At SARM East, the guitar solos and Lee's vocals were put down.
+At Sarm East, the guitar solos and Lee's vocals were put down.

 Mixing began in July after the band took a one-week break from the material, which coincided with decisions on the final running order, artwork, credits, and photos.
 In August, the string section was recorded which featured a 30-piece orchestra in studio 1 at Abbey Road Studios.
 Rush wanted musician and arranger Anne Dudley to complete the string arrangements, which she agreed to do, and the group was conducted by Andrew Pryce Jackman.
 A 25-piece choir was recorded at Angel Recording Studios for the ending of "Marathon".
 The album completed, Lee oversaw the mastering in New York City in September, and proofs were approved for the album cover.

 Content

-Power Windows is a "thin and reedy" progressive Britpop album.
 Power Windows lyrics are focused primarily on various manifestations of power.
 For example, "Territories" comments on nationalism around the world.
 Like "Subdivisions" from Signals, "Middletown Dreams" explores suburban monotony and the average person's attempts to temporarily escape it.
 "Grand Designs" was partly written to criticise mainstream music which the group believed was too superficial.
 The song also echoes individualistic themes such as non-conformism.